t-regx/t-regx.github.io/docs/introduction-safe.md

  - preg compile errors, preg syntax errors, warnings/notices with `error_get_last()`.
  - invalid input arguments, invalid callback return values.
  - Additionally, sometimes certain arguments  (like `false`, `null`) or other unexpected parameters cause `preg_` to misbehave in strange ways.
 In those cases, SafeRegex also throws exceptions.
- - Rare exotic arguments sometimes cause `preg_` methods to throw fatal errors.
-SafeRegex handles them as well.
+ - Some arguments cause `preg_` methods to throw fatal errors.
+SafeRegex handles them as well with a proper exception, preventing fatal errors.

 Anything!
 If something's not right with `preg_` - SafeRegex will throw a proper exception, you can be sure of that).

 You should replace this code in your project: